cognitedata/neat/docs/terminology/rules.md

 # Rules
 `Rules` is the core object in NEAT, which contains semantic data model definitions and optionally instructions on how to create the data model instances (aka, populate data model).
-This object is typically serialized as an spreadsheet file (Excel) which provides simple and intuitive way to create a semantic data model.
+This object is typically serialized as a spreadsheet file (Excel) which provides a simple and intuitive way to create a semantic data model.
 The spreadsheet obeys specific template, which represents the `Rules` object.
-The template is designed to be user friendly and to provide a simple way to define a semantic data model, offering a familiar environment for users who are not familiar with semantic data modeling.
+The template is designed to be user-friendly and to provide a simple way to define a semantic data model, offering a familiar environment for users who are not familiar with semantic data modeling.

 To lower the entry barrier for the users, `Rules` are designed to be as simple as possible and profiled based on the role that a person has in the data modeling process.
 Consider consulting [the data modeling lifecycle tutorial](../tutorials/data-modeling-lifecycle/overview.md) for more detail on the process.
 The profiles are:

 - Domain Expert
 - Information Architect
 - DMS CDF Architect

-The amount of details that are requested from the user grows with the role that the user has in the data modeling process.
-Accordingly we will dive into the details of the `Rules` object per role in the following sections, which will be presented through the spreadsheet serialization of the `Rules` object.
+The level of details that are requested from the user grows with the role that the user has in the data modeling process.
+Accordingly, we will dive into the details of the `Rules` object per role in the following sections, which will be presented through the spreadsheet serialization of the `Rules` object.

-`Rules` are composed of the following sheets, which based on the role (profile) are mandatory and/or optional or require various level of details:
+`Rules` are composed of the following sheets, which based on the role (profile) are mandatory and/or optional or require various levels of details:

-- `Metadata`: contains metadata about the data model
+- `Metadata`: contains metadata about the data model and how **NEAT** should validate it.
-- `Classes`: contains the high level definition of the classes that are part of the semantic data model (no properties)
+- `Classes`: contains the high-level definition of the classes that are part of the semantic data model (no properties)
 - `Properties`: contains the definition of the properties per class
 - `Views`: contains the definition of the CDF views that represent semantic data model serialization in CDF
 - `Containers`: contains the definition of the CDF containers that are physical storage for data written/read in/from views
 - `Prefixes`: contains the definition of the prefixes that are used in the semantic data model

 The spreadsheet templates for the `Rules` object per role are accessible through the following links: